athifjey/CampaignDashboard/README.md

 to add the dependencies.

+You can run the Unit tests by entering the following command.
+All component level testing have been done for form elements.

+### yarn test

 To start the app, run

 ### yarn start

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+#### A production build is also available at build folder.

 The app has two widgets.